Niagara Park - Lisarow

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Niagara Park - Lisarow's approval levels have been consistent with the yearly average of 17, showing stable development patterns.
+Looking at development activity over the past five years, Niagara Park - Lisarow's approval levels have been significantly below the yearly average of 12, showing a notable downturn in recent development.

 How does recent development compare to population growth in Niagara Park - Lisarow?